harshpoddar03/darkmatter_prediction/readme.md

 - **Architecture**: DenseNet has a unique architecture where each layer receives input from all preceding layers and passes on its own feature-maps to all subsequent layers.
 This creates a highly connected network.
 - **Performance**: The network has several advantages such as reducing the vanishing-gradient problem, strengthening feature propagation, encouraging feature reuse, and substantially reducing the number of parameters.

-For more details, please refer to the [DenseNet paper](https://arxiv.org/abs/1608.06993).

 ### Usage